-AIDS Foundation San Diego selects the San Diego Human Dignity Foundation to manage the majority of their assets as a donor advised fund.
+AIDS Foundation San Diego selects the Human Dignity Foundation to manage the majority of their assets as a donor advised fund.

-Alliance Healthcare Foundation awards SDHDF a major contract to manage the San Diego HIV Funding Collaborative.
+Alliance Healthcare Foundation awards HDF a major contract to manage the San Diego HIV Funding Collaborative.
 That year $220,000 was granted out to local HIV service organizations

 The San Diego HIV Funding Collaborative grants out $496,685 to local HIV service organizations.